cheribaker/garden/content/notes/culture.md

 **You're doing WHAT on vacation?**

 Starbucks is a big national chain store.
 That's why we find it a bit weird when tourists are *delighted* to visit a Starbucks here.
-The "First Starbucks" isn't even the first Starbucks, because the first one was torn down years ago.
+The "First Starbucks" isn't even the first Starbucks because the first one was torn down years ago.
 You're welcome to wait in line for an hour and buy an overpriced mug there, but yes... it's a bit of a head scratcher.

 ### Local Lingo